-What is an app anyway?
-It's actually a special kind of folder called a package (and a special kind of package called a bundle).
+An app file is really a special kind of folder called a package (and a special kind of package called a bundle).
 The Finder normally disguises a package as a file and does not dive into it to reveal its contents to the user, but you can bypass this protection and investigate an app bundle with the Show Package Contents command.
 By doing so, you can study the internal structure of your built app bundle.